Jordan Clarkson

-Jordan Taylor Clarkson (born June 7, 1992) is a Filipino-American professional basketball player for the Utah Jazz of the National Basketball Association (NBA).
-He played college basketball for two seasons with Tulsa before transferring to Missouri, where he earned second-team all-conference honors in the Southeastern Conference (SEC).
+Jordan Taylor Clarkson (born June 7, 1992) is an American and Filipino professional basketball player for the New York Knicks of the National Basketball Association (NBA).
+He played college basketball for two seasons with the Tulsa Golden Hurricane before transferring to Missouri, where he earned second-team all-conference honors in the Southeastern Conference (SEC).
 After forgoing his senior year in college to enter the 2014 NBA draft, Clarkson was selected by the Washington Wizards in the second round with the 46th overall pick and was immediately traded to the Los Angeles Lakers.
 He was named to the NBA All-Rookie First Team.
 Clarkson was traded to the Cavaliers in 2018.
 In December 2019 he was traded to the Jazz.
 On March 24, 2015, Clarkson along with Jeremy Lin, became the first Asian-American starting back court in NBA history.
 In 2021, Clarkson was named the NBA Sixth Man of the Year.

+He also holds Filipino citizenship and has represented the Philippines men's national basketball team.

-Early life and high school career
+Early life

 Clarkson was born in Tampa, Florida, to African-American Mike Clarkson and Filipina American Annette Tullao Davis.
 Davis' mother, Marcelina Tullao Kingsolver, was from Bacolor, Pampanga, Philippines.
 Both his parents served in the United States Air Force and divorced when Clarkson was young, with Clarkson's father later remarrying Janie Clarkson.
 He moved to San Antonio, Texas around the age of six.

 He attended Karen Wagner High School in San Antonio.
 As a sophomore, he averaged 10 points per game while earning honorable mention all-district accolades.
 As a junior, he averaged 20 points, six rebounds and four assists per game, leading his team to a 32–8 record and the Class 5A state semi-finals.

 On November 11, 2009, Clarkson signed a National Letter of Intent to play college basketball at the University of Tulsa.

 As a senior, he averaged 18.9 points, 6.1 rebounds, 3.4 assists, and 2.1 steals, leading his team to a 38–2 record and a semi-final loss in the state championship.
 He was also named San Antonio High School Player of the Year.